mongodb-partners/MEANStack_with_Atlas_on_Fargate/README.md

 Configure the Docker image in "docker-compose.yml" in partner-meanstack-atlas-fargate folder.
 Update the details for x-aws-vpc, images of both server and client and platform.
 For the image, paste the URI copied from earlier step.

+Ensure the VPC is having atleast two public subnets in different AZs. if any of the subnets are in the same AZs, the docker-compose up command will fail.

 <img width="1204" alt="image" src="https://user-images.githubusercontent.com/101570105/201374335-6a888c76-9985-40b8-93d7-e3b8fa17701b.png">